Aiven-Open/klaw-docs/3.1/docs/features/features.rst

 Topic name, partitions, owning team, application name, and if any remarks.
 On submission you can view your requests in Audit/My Requests., and it can be deleted if required.

+Default partitions size, maximum partitions size and default replication factor can be configured per environment in Clusters page.

 Acls
 ~~~~
 To request for a acl, all the mandatory parameters need to be provided.